krausality/PNML_Frontend/README.md

 This method is ideal for a professional workflow where the application is built on one machine (e.g., your local computer or a CI/CD server) and run on another (your production server).
 This ensures that you are deploying a consistent, pre-tested artifact.

 We will use the GitHub Container Registry (`ghcr.io`) for this guide.

+> **⚠️ Important for Subdirectory Deployments:** If you deploy the frontend under a subdirectory (e.g., `https://<your-domain>/l3s-offshore-2-frontend/`), you must manually modify the `Dockerfile` to include the `--base-href` flag in the build command.
+Change `RUN npm run build` to `RUN npm run build -- --configuration production --base-href /your-subdirectory-path/`.
+This ensures Angular generates correct asset paths for subdirectory deployments.
+>
+> ```dockerfile
+> # Example Dockerfile modification:
+> COPY . .
+> # Change this line:
+> RUN npm run build -- --configuration production --base-href /your-subdirectory-path/
+>
+> # Stufe 2: "Server"
+> FROM nginx:1.25-alpine
+> ```

 #### Prerequisites